trilinos/Trilinos/packages/adelus/README.md

       my_first_row         1       335     668     1    335   668
       my_first_col         1        1       1     501   501   501

-      Note: The fortran convention is assumed ie matrix begins with index 1.
+      Note: The fortran convention is assumed the matrix begins with index 1.
 ```

 ### Directory Organization